Amit261199/Lab4_mongoDB/README.md

 |     ├── Exercise-3.pdf
 │     └── soln
 |          └── ex3.txt
-└── exercise-4
+├── exercise-4
-      ├── Exercise-4.pdf
+|     ├── Exercise-4.pdf
-      └── soln
+|     └── soln
-           ├── ex4_q1.py
+|          ├── ex4_q1.py
-           ├── ex4_q2.py
+|          ├── ex4_q2.py
-           ├── ex4_q3.py
+|          ├── ex4_q3.py
-           ├── ex4_q4.txt
+|          ├── ex4_q4.txt
-           └── ex4_q5.py
+|          └── ex4_q5.py
+└── MongoDB Setup.pdf

 ```
 ### Instructions
 Clone this repository on your machine to get started.
 There are four exercises in this lab.
 The solution files are placed in `soln/` folder placed in each exercise folder.
 Write your answers in those files only.
 Data files for all exercises are placed in the `data/` folder.
 You are required to submit all the solution files in compressed form as `<id>_Lab04.zip`.
+PLease install mongoDB on your device before starting the lab.
+Instructions are given in MongoDB Setup.pdf.
 All other instructions are conveyed to you in the exercises.

 contributions: